StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/_index.md

 - Parenting is hard and parents are just imperfect human beings too, so sometimes they may come down too hard on their kids without any malevolent intent.
 In fact, their intent may be completely pure even while they end up being overly harsh: they want to discipline and correct their kids for their own good.
 Most parents hate punishing their kids as much as their kids hate the punishment, if not more.
 - Kids (even relatively young kids) can be manipulative and only present a skewed version of things to outside parties if they think it will help them get what they want.
-- Sometimes our own views as to what is or is not proper are very much culturally conditioned (compare physical punishment of children *à la* Proverbs 13:24 with modern American sensibilities) -- and even unconsciously so.
-Things are further complicated by the fact that certain brash, headstrong children may need a good bit more punishing to get the point through their thick heads, while you might just look at a quieter child the wrong way and they'll burst into tears.
+- Sometimes our own views as to what is or is not proper are very much culturally conditioned (contrast physical punishment of children *à la* Proverbs 13:24 with modern American sensibilities) -- and even unconsciously so.
+Things are further complicated by the fact that certain brash, headstrong children may need a good bit more punishing to get the point through their unrepentant heads, while you might just look at a quieter child the wrong way and they'll burst into tears.
 In other words, what might in fact be cruel treatment for one child will be entirely necessary to discipline another... but since they aren't *our* kids, there is no way for us as outsiders to know the one from the other.
 - Etc.

 The parties involved know the realities at hand, as does God.
 If a child is arrogantly resisting their parents' legitimate authority, God won't let it stand.
 He also won't let actual parental abuse stand.
+In the final accounting of things, all will be revealed, and justice will be perfectly rendered.

 {{% /toggleable-content %}}